 On August 4, 2021, Daxin New Energy Automobile Technology (Jiangsu) Co., Ltd ("Jiangsu Daxin") was established as a wholly owned subsidiary of Nanjing CBAK with a register capital of RMB 30,000,000 (approximately \$4.7 million).
 Pursuant to Jiangsu Daxin's articles of association and relevant PRC regulations, Nanjing Daxin was required to contribute the capital to Jiangsu Daxin on or before July 30, 2061.
-Up to the date of this report the Company has contributed nil to Jiangsu Daxin.
+Up to the date of this report the Company has contributed RMB16.6 million (approximately \$2.4 million) to Jiangsu Daxin.

 On July 20, 2021, CBAK Power entered into a framework agreement relating to CBAK Power's investment in Zhejiang Hitrans Lithium Battery Technology Co., Ltd ("Hitrans", formerly known as Zhejiang Meidu Hitrans Lithium Battery Technology Co., Ltd), pursuant to which CBAK Power agreed to acquire 81.56% of registered equity interests (representing 75.57% of paid-up capital) of Hitrans (the "Acquisition").
 The Acquisition was completed on November 26, 2021 (Note 11).
-After the completion of the Acquisition, Hitrans became a wholly owned subsidiary of the Company.
+After the completion of the Acquisition, Hitrans became a 81.56% registered equity interests (representing 75.57% of paid up capital) owned subsidiary of the Company.